mbernal-git/mbernal-git/README.md

 1. timer mode - system will go to the next question without any user selection

-2. trivia maker - user can create their own trivia question and answers

-3. offline mode - system allows user to fetch trivia without internet connection
+2. offline mode - system allows user to fetch trivia without internet connection

-4. user interaction sound effect
+3. user interaction sound effect

-5. responsive layout ***
+4. responsive layout ***

-6. Icons for categories label
+5. Icons for categories label

+##### Sprint 3 v.2.0.0 (to do)

+Goal: System allows user to create their own trivia question and answer and configure settings.
+Other players can access the quiz via trivia id.

+1. trivia database
+2. trivia maker form
+3. trivia id generator